develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 ### Neural Intelligence

 We can compare a plant with ideas or thoughs.
 If an idea is healthy, it survives and produces offspring - some fruitful action and even better ideas.
-We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
-We can sit and *think* what would happen if "I... ehm... just snatch a chocolate bar from grocery to fill my stomach...
+We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
+We can sit and *think* would it be wise if  "I ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."

 Of course there are some exceptions!

 ### The Dawn Of Computer Intelligence